Lauren, Australia Specialist

 From studying abroad to planning less obvious trips like spending spring break in Iceland, every different country I have experienced has made me love travel even more.
 That joy of discovering new places and sharing my experiences with others led me to Audley.
 With a background in hospitality management, I was eager to be able to work with people every day and getting to share my love for Australia with those who are planning a trip there is a great pleasure.

-Start planning your trip to Australia with Lauren by calling
+Start planning your trip to Australia with Lauren

 Q&A with Lauren